spoonapps/docs/doc/quick_start/tryit/tryit.md

 #### Commit Changes and Push

-Now it's time to save and push your changes by creating a new image from the container.
+Now it's time to memorialize your changes by creating a new image from the container.

 ```
-# Identify your last container ID with the `ps -l` command, or bring up your full list of containers with `spoon containers`.
+# Bring up your full list of containers with `spoon containers`.
+Note your ID.
 	> spoon containers

 	ID            IMAGES                    COMMAND  CREATED
 	87ddvf5455lp  spoonbrew/scratch:master  cmd      7/31/2014 9:20:18 AM
 ```
 ```
-# Create a new image from your container using the `spoon commit` command.
-The `commit` command takes two parameters: 1) at least two digits of the container ID you'd like to commit, and 2) the name for the new image you'd like to create ("helloworld" here).
+# Create a new image from your container with `spoon commit` and two parameters: at least two digits of the container ID, and the name for your image ("helloworld").
 	> spoon commit 87ddv helloworld

 	Commiting container 87ddvf5455lp to helloworld:HEAD